wcjohnchen/capstoneProject3/README.md

-Figure.
+Figure 4.
 Flight departure for airline companies between 2009 and 2018.
 (A) Total number of flights for each airline.
 (B) Delayed and on-time departure.
 (C) Delayed departure time.

 A)